datanews/minimaps/README.md

 You could also modify the code more substantially to, say, make the rectangles circles, or do other fun things.

+# Previewing a specific map

+If you want to debug `generate.html`, you can use it to preview a specific map by loading it with a `state`, `type`, and `district`:

+    generate.html?state=TX&type=house&district=5

+This will show you that map.
+It assumes your district is a number (and is also a number in d.properties.WHATEVER in your GeoJSON).
+If it's not:

+    generate.html?state=TX&type=county&district=Austin

+Then you need to change:

+    district = +$.url.param("district");

+to

+    district = $.url.param("district");

+so it doesn't get converted to a number.

 # Doing this for something besides districts in states

 There's nothing that says the "state" has to be a state.
 If you want to do swamps in Middle Earth, that's fine too.  "state" just means the outer, background shape.
 If you have: